By Attorney, David Inabinett

 - Google the facility or read comments (if allowed) on its Facebook or other social media page(s), but don’t believe everything you read online.
 Look for trends or recent news about the facility.

 - Check out some of the rating websites like A Place for Mom or Senior Advisor.

 - Ask your loved one’s doctor(s) or a local elder law attorney, both of whom probably have numerous patients and clients in area facilities.
 Many doctors and attorneys who handle a lot of elderly patients will know which facilities are the best in the area.

 - Not all long-term care facilities accept Medicaid patients and those that do may have limited beds, especially if your loved one is entering directly from home rather than remaining after a stay for purposes of rehabilitation after a hospital discharge under Medicare.
 If this is important to you, ask up front so you don’t waste time.
-If funds are short and your loved one may transition from private pay to Medicaid within the near future, also ask if they would be guaranteed a bed at that time or what is the process to be considered at a later time.
-If not, you might end up having to move your loved one to a different facility – possibly a less desirable facility – with an available Medicaid bed, resulting in more stress for both of you.
+If funds are short and your loved one may transition from private pay to Medicaid within the near future, also ask if your loved one would be guaranteed a bed at that time or what is the process to be considered at a later time.
+If not, you may end up having to move your loved one to a different facility – possibly a less desirable facility – with an available Medicaid bed, resulting in more stress for both of you.